joomlaworks/fill-it-up-for-joomla/README.md

 ## Demos
-Check out the official demo site: [PENDING]
+Check out a demo site: https://demo.getk2.org/ (Takai template for Joomla is available for free at http://www.joomlaworks.net/joomla-templates/free-templates/takai)

 *Are you a theme developer using Fill It Up (for Joomla)?
 [Get in touch with us](http://www.joomlaworks.net/support/contact) and ask to include your demo sites here too!*